Standing Up For Your Right To Recovery

-MacGillivray Injury and Insurance Law has been representing Nova Scotia slip-and-fall accident victims since 1994.
-When you require an advocate to enforce your rights during a slip-and-fall injury claim, you can trust us to meet your needs.
+MacGillivray Injury and Insurance Law has been representing slip-and-fall accident victims across Atlantic Canada since 1994.
+When you require an advocate to fight for your rights during a slip-and-fall injury claim, you can trust us to meet your needs.

-A bad fall can cause broken bones, orthopaedic injuries and head injuries such as concussions.
-These injuries may eventually heal, but you may never be physically the same.
+A bad fall can cause broken bones, orthopedic injuries and head injuries such as concussions.
+These injuries may eventually heal, but you may never be the same physically.
 In addition, you may need extended periods of time away from work to attend medical appointments and rehabilitation sessions.
 If your injury prevents you from working completely, you may need access to long-term disability benefits to maintain your financial stability while you focus on recovery.

-As lawyers dedicated to injured people, we know the questions to ask about your slip-and-fall injury claim.
+As lawyers dedicated to helping injured people, we know the questions to ask about your slip-and-fall injury claim.
 We know what medical specialists to contact to make sure your injury is properly assessed.
 When we become your lawyers, we get right to work analyzing the accident scene and gathering witness statements to build a strong case for you.
-Our fees are on contingency, which means we do not take a fee unless and until we secure compensation for you.
+Our fees are on a contingency basis, which means that you do not pay anything until we secure compensation for you.